gabouls8/arborium/README.md

 Once again this is probabely poor work, first time attempt at coding a website, and might never grow more than just an example for real developers to pursue the idea..
 So fork at will, make it decent, make money, whatever..

-and no need to hack the github account...
+and no need to hack the github account (even though it is the best compliment I could receive ;-)...

 Questions welcome to arborium.forum@gmail.com